-A bike that is too big or too small will put you in the wrong riding position, and as a result will compromise your cycling form.
-Make sure that your legs can comfortably reach and properly operate the pedals while sitting.
+A bike that is too big or too small will put you in the wrong riding position, and as a result, will compromise your cycling form.
+Make sure that your legs can comfortably reach and properly operate the bike pedals while sitting.

 Finding a bike that properly fits your body size and proportions is also important for safety reasons.

 Cycling with a bike that is too small or too large is dangerous and can lead to injuries caused by overextending or otherwise unnecessarily stressing your body.

 This one may seem somewhat obvious, but some people may overlook the importance of maintaining a good level of flexibility and core strength in relation to proper cycling form.